How to Make Fura Da Nunu Drink

 Our excitement was associated with the fact that we knew our ‘Fura Da Nunu’ had arrived.
-Auntie Lola, my mom’s distant cousin, was married into a Hausa family.
-Every Christmas, she would make a big bowl of Fura Da Nunu and bring it over to our house.
-Everyone loved it especially me.
+My mom’s distant cousin, Auntie Lola, was married into a Hausa family.
+She would make a big bowl of Fura Da Nunu every Christmas and bring it to our house.
+Everyone loved it, especially me.
 It was so refreshing that I always went back to ask for seconds.

-Recently, I paid my auntie Lola a visit and she made me this delicious drink.
+Recently, I paid my auntie Lola a visit, and she made me this delicious Nunu drink.
 And absolutely nothing had changed about its taste or how it made me feel.

 To be honest, my recipe for this drink might seem a little unconventional because I learnt how to make it from my aunt and not some cookbook or manual.
-And I have been using her method for a long time now and it has gotten amazing reviews from persons who have had a taste of ‘my Fura Da Nunu’.
+And I have been using her method for a long time now, and it has gotten amazing reviews from people who have tasted ‘my Fura Da Nunu’.

 Fura Da Nunu is a drink with northern Nigeria origins.
-It is produced and consumed mostly by the Fulani’s.
-It is translated to English as Millet and Milk.
-Nono is locally fermented cow milk which resembles yoghourt in thickness but isn’t quite as thick while Fura is the millet.
-Fura Da Nunu is simply a refreshing locally made drink prepared from the combination of fermented milk and ground millet grains.
+It is produced and consumed mostly by the Fulani.
+It is translated into English as Millet and Milk.
+Nunu is locally fermented cow milk which resembles yoghourt in thickness but isn’t quite as thick, while Fura is the millet.
+Fura Da Nunu is a refreshing, locally made drink from fermented milk and ground millet grains.

 Fura Da Nunu (Kafir Milk)